 B.Sc. in Computer Science, 2010

-BMoth is a prototypical model checker for models written in classical B. Initially, BMoth was a student project intended to teach basics of model checking and how to implement explicit-state and symbolic model checking algorithms.
-In consequence, its focus lies on reusing existing libraries to reduce implementation effort.
-Nowadays, BMoth serves as a testbed for novel algorithms and implementation techniques.
+BMoth is a prototypical model checker for models written in classical B. Its focus lies on reusing existing libraries to reduce implementation effort and thus be able to serve as a testbed for novel algorithms and implementation techniques.

 Schiefbahner Str.
 64